tyama501/ekermit/README.md

 The default serial device is /dev/ttyS0.

+If opening the device failed and the current ttyname is the serial device,
+then STDIN_FILENO is used instead.

 Currently, there is no option to set baud rate.
 To set baud rate, stty can be used in ELKS.
 For example,